nekofiore/novel-site/content/about.md

 You probably know me online as **tensofu** or **Salt**.
 I am simply an artist/developer that wants to bring things to life.

-If you are reading this, thank you for paying a visit to this page!
+If you are new here, check out whatever I have linked on the **top right** icon!